Welcome to Humana Lens

 About Me

-As an aspiring journalist, I wish writing to come easy to me someday.
-The idea for this blog popped up while I was practicing the art, and the prospect of combining together my personal goals and my dream to inspire other people to see every piece of this world as a beautiful shrine for endless knowledge felt too good not to give it a try - hope you'll enjoy the content!
+As a journalist-to-be, I wish writing to come easy to me someday.
+The idea for this blog came to me while I was practicing the art, and the prospect of inspiring other people to see every piece of this world as an unmissable chance to enrich our souls felt too good not to give it a try - hope you'll enjoy the content!